 European Parliament.
 Four candidates to the roost.
 Three women, one favorite

 (B2) The stage is set for the renewal of the presidency of the European Parliament.
-This institutional mid-term meeting is nonetheless highly political.
+This mid-term institutional meeting is no less highly political.

-• The election takes place by absolute majority of valid votes, ie 50% of the votes plus one, by secret ballot, until the third round if necessary.
+- The election takes place by absolute majority of valid votes, i.e. 50% of the votes plus one, by secret ballot, until the third round if necessary.
 If a fourth round is necessary, only the two candidates with the most votes will participate.
-Whoever receives the most votes will win.
+The one who receives the most votes will win.

 The favorite, Roberta Metsola

-In the corridors of Parliament in Brussels, there is no longer any doubt.
+In the corridors of Parliament in Brussels, there is no longer any doubt about this.
 It is a woman who will be elected at the head of the European institution for the second part of the mandate (2019-2024).
 Of the four candidates submitted on Friday (January 14), three are women.
-Among them, that of the center-right group of the EPP, the largest group (in number of MEPs): Roberta Metsola.
+Among them, that of the center-right group of the EPP, the first group of importance (in number of MEPs): Roberta Metsola.
 She has been campaigning for several weeks.
-It is the favorite, a political agreement between the majority groups wanting that the presidency at mid-term allows to alternate the political color.
-In this case, therefore moving from the left (S&D) since 2019 with David Maria Sassoli, to the right (EPP) for the second part of the mandate (2022-2024).
+It is the favorite, a political agreement between the majority groups that the mid-term presidency allows for alternating political colors.
+In this case, therefore moving from the left (S&D) since 2019 with David Maria Sassoli, to the right (PPE) for the second part of the mandate (2022-2024).

 A female candidate but not feminist enough?

-His name is still far from unanimous.
-His hearings by the various groups were not enough to erase the reluctance linked to his anti-abortion positions. " It is true that it would be an honor to have a woman as President of the European Parliament.
+Despite everything, his name is far from unanimous.
+His hearings by the various groups were not enough to erase the reluctance linked to his anti-abortion positions. “ It is true that it would be an honor to have a woman as President of the European Parliament.
 But that is not enough », slipped the Portuguese Margarida Marques (S&D). " Roberta Metsola's position on women's rights does not reassure us.
-She voted against abortion and rejected any legislation on women's sexual and reproductive health ».
+She voted against abortion and refused any legislation on women's sexual and reproductive health ».

-The leader of the Social Democrats, Iratxe Garcia Perez, repeated it on Friday morning: “ Having heard from the candidates this week, we remain determined to build a pro-European majority that will allow Parliament to function with responsibility and stability, but our group needs to be properly represented in the house.
-We are also always seeking assurance that the next President of Parliament will promote an agenda in line with our priorities and our values.
-For the moment, nothing is decided. »
+The leader of the Social Democrats, Iratxe Garcia Perez, repeated it on Friday morning: “ After hearing from the candidates this week, we remain committed to building a pro-European majority that will allow Parliament to function with responsibility and stability, but our group must be properly represented in the house.
+We are also always seeking assurance that the next Speaker of Parliament will promote an agenda in line with our priorities and values.
+For the moment, nothing has been decided. »

 The choice of no choice?
 Unless…

-The Social Democrats of S&D and the centrist Liberals of Renew did not present a candidate.
-Lack of obvious personality for the first.
-In compliance with the commitments made at the start of his term of office for the second, namely a political alternation agreement at mid-term.
-But the possibility of a last-minute candidacy hovered on Friday as an insistent rumor from the side of the S&D - knowing that candidacies can still be submitted until Monday 17 p.m.
-Nothing tangible though.
-This hypothesis, on the other hand, testified to the feverishness and tension around this famous political agreement sought between the three "big ones" (EPP, S&D and Renew).
-Still in negotiation.
+The Social Democrats of the S&D and the centrist Liberals of Renew did not present a candidate.
+Due to the lack of an obvious personality for the former.
+In keeping with the commitments made at the beginning of the mandate for the latter, namely a political agreement on alternation at mid-term.
+But the possibility of a last-minute candidacy hovered on Friday like an insistent rumor on the S&D side — knowing that candidacies can still be submitted until Monday 17 p.m.
+Nothing tangible, however.
+This hypothesis, however, testified to the feverishness and tension surrounding this famous political agreement sought between the three "big ones" (EPP, S&D and Renew).
+Still under negotiation.

 The surprise candidacy of the Greens